What Is Undercut in Welding?

 Common Causes of Undercut

-Excessive heat input can cause you to melt too much base metal, leaving a groove along the weld edge.
-Poor travel technique, including moving too fast or holding the wrong electrode angle, can reduce filler deposition and unevenly distribute heat.
-When you combine these errors, you increase the likelihood of undercut formation.
-Maintaining proper travel speed is crucial for achieving a stable weld and preventing undercut.
+Excessive heat input can melt too much base metal and leave a groove along the weld edge.
+Poor travel technique, including moving too fast or holding the wrong electrode angle, can reduce filler deposition and spread heat unevenly.

 Excessive Heat Input